 - Golden Retrievers.

-There is also acquired myasthenia gravis which can affect any dog.
-This happens when the immune system has an issue.
-In cases like these, antibodies start attacking muscle receptors (acetylcholine receptors) and as a result, they get damaged.
+However, there is also acquired myasthenia gravi, which can affect any dog.
+T happens when the immune system has an issue.
+In cases like these, antibodies start attacking muscle receptors (acetylcholine receptors), and as a result, they get damaged.
 Additionally, dogs who have been diagnosed with thymoma are also more at risk of developing myasthenia gravis as well.

 Symptoms of Myasthenia Gravis